Pioneered by Talkory.ai

 Weaknesses and mistakes are identified

-The cross-model critique surfaces specific issues: factual errors that one model made but others didn't, important caveats that were omitted, and logical reasoning that doesn't hold up under scrutiny.
+Each model's self-critique surfaces specific issues in its own answer: factual errors it initially missed, important caveats it omitted, and logical reasoning that doesn't hold up under its own scrutiny.

 โœ…Step 4